open-telemetry/opentelemetry-demo/src/currency/README.md

 docker exec -it <container_name> currencyclient 7000
 ```

-'7000' is port where currencyservice listens to.
+'7000' is port where currency listens to.